 - BA (Hons) Business and Marketing Management

-- BA (Hons) Business and Tourism Management
+- BA (Hons) Business and Tourism Management (Recruiting from September 2021)

 - BA (Hons) Economics and Finance

-- BA (Hons) Economics and Sociology
+- BA (Hons) Tourism and Economics

-- BA (Hons) Marketing and Events Management
+- BA (Hons) Tourism and Marketing Management

 Foundation years and sandwich courses